 This is a point that is echoed by developer Ben May, when he says “Instead of starting with a blank canvas and building up, you get something half built, and if you don’t want it, you need to actively remove it”.
 This to him is an “amateurish and hacky solution”, and is something which we would largely agree with.

 Wellfire.co encapsulates this whole issue wonderfully by saying “don't use a Swiss Army knife when you need a power drill - or just a single blade”.

 Wordpress is often touted by many as having some mystical special power that makes it inherently better for SEO.
 Like it’s been anointed by the search engines or something.

 But, although Wordpress sites can be very good from an SEO perspective that is more down to the person/people building and maintaining the site and less due to the platform itself.
 An inexperienced person can very easily create an SEO unfriendly site on Wordpress and vice versa.

 Furthermore, many of the “SEO benefits” that Wordpress claims to have are pretty standard practices that can be just as easily achieved through clean HTML markup without getting Wordpress involved.

 As professional designers, we design for a reason, not just to be visually engaging.
 Everything we do relates to usability and functionality to engage with the end user.
 The problem with Wordpress is that it restricts the Designer.
 As developers, we have the capability to build anything the client would like bespoke, but sometimes Wordpress doesn't allow us to implement that.
 So Designers can get frustrated because their ideas are not possible within Wordpress.
-If we were to use Craft or Expression Engine as the CMS, there would be no restrictions, we could simply design and build anything we want.
+If we were to use Craft CMS as the content management system, there would be no restrictions, we could simply design and build anything we want.